sofathitesh/doconce/doc/demos/manual/manual.md

 $x+y$ is 8.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+A variable `DEVICE` is also defined.
+It equals `screen` by default,
+but the command-line argument `--device=paper` can set `DEVICE` to
+`paper` (or another value).
+Testing on `DEVICE` inside the document
+makes it possible to test if the output is on paper media, a sreen,
+or a particular device.

 Other user-defined variables for the preprocessor can be set at
 the command line as explained in the section [From Doconce to Other Formats](#s).